threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`add_fixed_joint`**

 Attach the object to a parent object using a FixedJoint.

+- <font style="color:orange">**Deprecated**: This command has been deprecated.
+In the next major TDW update (1.x.0), this command will be removed.</font>

 ```python
 {"$type": "add_fixed_joint", "parent_id": 1, "id": 1}